Blog

 How to prepare for a vitamin test?

-To ensure that the analysis results are as accurate as possible, you should follow several important rules:
+To get results analysis were as accurate as possible, you should follow several important rules:

 • take the test on an empty stomach (do not eat for 8-12 hours before the test)